 \( f(x) = \left\{\begin{matrix} 0 & x \in [-1,0)\\ x+1 & x \in [0,1] \end{matrix}\right. \)

-Note that function must be in the integrable functions space or L
+Note that function have to be within integrable-functions space or L

 1 on selected Interval as we shown at theory sections.